digitaltodd/iCn3D-protyping/menu_parser/README.md

   * In my case this was `xattr -d com.apple.quarantine /Users/todd/bin/chromedriver`

 ## Running
-Add the script to the directory with the web files First need an http server running, NPM http-server is best http-server & hit return to get the commmand line then run menuparser.py python menuparser.py
+Add the script to the directory with the web files <br>
+First need an http server running, NPM http-server is best <br>
+http-server & <br>
+hit return to get the commmand line <br>
+then run menuparser.py <br>
+python menuparser.py